btemplep/authzee/docs/sdks.md

 ### AuthorizeResult

-The [Authorize operation Results](./specification.md#authorize-operation-result), which conforms to the Authzee specification, where some fields are updated depending on the identity and resource definitions.
+The [Authorize operation Results](./specification.md#authorize-operation-result), which conforms to the Authzee specification, where some fields are updated depending on the identity and resource defs.

 #### AuthorizeResult Example